How to Start a Programming Career

 Your first job and first money.

-Many people think programming is difficult; you need to know a lot to work as a programmer.
+Many people think programming is difficult; you must know a lot to work as a programmer.
 And this is true.
 If it were easy, they wouldn't get paid such big salaries.

 HTML